 - Get professional help if they need it

-Here’s what some schools had to say about the program:
+Here’s what some schools say about the program:

 “The Menslink Silence is Deadly program…provided a clear and simple message to our students and one that is crucial for all young men to hear: that it is ok to fail and if you are experiencing any difficulties then talk with someone.
 Seeking help is the answer.”

-In 2014, the campaign received the ACTCOSS “Big Steps Little Feet” award for significant community impact by a small organisation, while also receiving an ACT Government Violence Prevention Award for encouraging young men to reach out for help instead of turning to violence.
+In 2014, the Silence is Deadly campaign received the ACTCOSS “Big Steps Little Feet” award for significant community impact by a small organisation, while also receiving an ACT Government Violence Prevention Award for encouraging young men to reach out for help instead of turning to violence.

-The campaign talks to young guys in groups from ten to nearly five hundred at a time, with a talk, videos and extended question and answer sessions where we encourage young guys to talk to counsellors or other support staff about their problems and de-stigmatise the whole myth about getting help.
+We encourage them to talk to counsellors or other support staff about their problems and de-stigmatise the whole myth about getting help.

-Here are some of the 2016 Raiders players discussing life’s hassles, talking to mates and getting help for your problems:
+Here are a few of the 2017 Raiders players discussing life’s hassles, talking to mates and getting help for your problems:

-We’ve also spoken to selected classes and groups about other guy issues such as relationships, bullying, self-esteem, body-image and even the impact of online porn.
+We also speak to selected classes and groups about other guy issues, such as: relationships, bullying, self-esteem, body-image and even the impact of online porn.

-666 ABC Radio also covered a session with students at Trinity College in Wanniassa.
-Click here to listen to an interview with Menslink CEO Martin Fisk, Trinity mental health ambassadors Rob Shiells and Zak Stewart and Menslink volunteer (and ex mentee) Connor Lore.
+A session with students at Trinity College in Wanniassa was covered by 666 ABC Radio.
+Click here to listen to the interview with Menslink CEO Martin Fisk, Trinity mental health ambassadors Rob Shiells and Zak Stewart, and Menslink volunteer (and ex mentee) Connor Lore.

 Menslink also provides outreach counselling to secondary schools (around 9 or 10 in the ACT).
 Our counsellors visit these schools on a weekly basis during the school term, with follow up sessions available to students during school holidays or after they graduate.